Louie0517/Louie0517/README.md

 - 📫 How to reach me ...
 Secret
 - 😄 Pronouns: .He/Him..
 - ⚡ Fun fact: ...Im new at programming and hopefully i can able to learn this even though is not my thing
+- 💁 About this: this is a compilation of source code that i work for every day.

 <!---
 Louie0517/Louie0517 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.